ietf-rats-wg/ietf-rats-usecases/draft-richardson-rats-usecases.md

 : Dr. Kathryn Reilly

-Attestation type:
+Role Workflow:

 : Passport

-Claims used:
+Claims used as evidence:

 : OEM Identity, Age Claim, Location Claim, ptime Claim

 Description:

 : James Cole must convince Dr. Reilly he is from the future, and not insane.

-# Requirements Language {#rfc2119}
+# Requirements Language

 This document is not a standards track document and does not make any normative protocol requirements using terminology described in {{RFC2119}}.